Ex-FBI leader Andrew McCabe wins back pension in Justice Dept. settlement after he was fired under Trump

 Justice Dept. won’t charge Andrew McCabe, the former FBI official who authorized the investigation of President Trump

-McCabe was one of several former high-ranking law enforcement officials to testify before Congress about the Russia probe, and has said he believed he had a duty to investigate whether Trump’s 2016 presidential campaign coordinated with Russia to influence the election.
+McCabe was one of several former high-ranking law enforcement officials to testify before Congress about the Russia probe.
+He has said he believed he had a duty to investigate whether Trump’s 2016 presidential campaign coordinated with Russia to influence the election.

 A special counsel probe reported that it could not establish coordination but described 10 episodes of potential obstruction by Trump, and noted that Justice Department guidelines have long held that a sitting president could not be charged with a crime.